Fred Bertelmann: Life

-Other hits included Wenn es Nacht wird in Montana, In Hamburg sind die Nächte lang, Zwei Gitarren am Meer, Ein kleines Lied auf allen Wegen, Arrivederci Roma, Meine Heimat ist täglich woanders, Ti amo Marina, Schwalbenlied, Es wird in 100 Jahren wieder so ein Frühling sein, Gitarren klingen leise durch die Nacht, Es ist ein Herzenswunsch von mir, Ich wünsch' dir eine schöne Zeit, Die Mühlen, Mit dir möchte ich 100 Jahre werden, and Amore mio.
+Other hits included "Wenn es Nacht wird in Montana", "In Hamburg sind die Nächte lang", "Zwei Gitarren am Meer", "Ein kleines Lied auf allen Wegen", "Arrivederci Roma", "Meine Heimat ist täglich woanders", "Ti amo Marina", "Schwalbenlied", "Es wird in 100 Jahren wieder so ein Frühling sein", "Gitarren klingen leise durch die Nacht", "Es ist ein Herzenswunsch von mir", "Ich wünsch' dir eine schöne Zeit", "Die Mühlen", "Mit dir möchte ich 100 Jahre werden", and "Amore mio".
 During his long-lasting career up to the 1990s he published almost 100 singles, eight albums and numerous compact discs.
 He took part in the German national finals of the Eurovision Song Contest 1958 and 1964.

-Bertelmann also played as an actor in the 1950s and 1960s, in movies as well as in classical stage plays, like Götz von Berlichingen or The Taming of the Shrew.
+Bertelmann also played as an actor in the 1950s and 1960s, in movies as well as in classical stage plays, such as Götz von Berlichingen or The Taming of the Shrew.
 He enjoyed considerable success in the US, appearing in television shows of Ed Sullivan, Dean Martin and Perry Como, and performed in a 1961 musical theatre production of Show Boat in Chicago.
-In Europe he performed together with stars like Marika Rökk Vico Torriani, Hans-Joachim Kulenkampff, and Caterina Valente.
+In Europe he performed together with stars including Marika Rökk Vico Torriani, Hans-Joachim Kulenkampff, and Caterina Valente.
 In 1972 he founded a show business school in Munich together with Gitta Lind.

 In 1966, he married television presenter and actress Ruth Kappelsberger.
 Bertelmann made his last appearances at the Munich Opera Festival in 2005 and 2006.
-In late 2013 he suffered from severe pneumonia.
-He died on 22 January 2014 in Berg in Bavaria.
+In late 2013, he suffered from severe pneumonia.
+He died on 22 January 2014 in Berg in Bavaria, at the age of 88.